oracle/db-sharding/container-based-sharding-deployment/docs/QUICKSTART.md

   ```bash
   INFO: Sharding Environment Variables are setup successfully.
   ```
+  Note:
+  * This Quickstart guide uses `export PODMANVOLLOC='/scratch/oradata'` variable for storing all data files related to sharding containers, change this as per your environment where required free space is available.
 - Execute the below command from your working directory to setup pre-requisites in this quickstart-
   ```bash
   source ./setup_sharding_host.sh -prepare-sharding-env